Not all prompts are created equal, and there’s no such thing as the perfect AI prompt, but…

 Identify / infer the following slots from the user’s request:

-{TASK_TYPE} (write, summarize, brainstorm, debug, classify, image_gen, etc.)
+{TASK_TYPE} (write, summarize, brainstorm, debug, classify, image_gen, code_gen, multi-modal, tool-use, etc.)

 {GOAL} what success looks like

-{CONTEXT} domain background the model needs
+{CONTEXT} domain background or key facts the model needs

-{TONE/STYLE} formal, snarky, academic, etc.
+{TONE/STYLE} formal, casual, snarky, academic, etc.

 {CONSTRAINTS} length, format, banned topics, tools, temperature, etc.